spryker/spryker-docs/docs/scos/user/intro-to-spryker/whats-new/php8-as-a-minimum-version-for-all-spryker-projects.md

 ---
 title: PHP 8.0 as the minimum version for all Spryker projects
-description: In the coming weeks, Spryker will release a new version of its Demo Shops requiring PHP 8.0 as the minimum version.
+description: On the 18th of November 2022, Spryker will release a new version of its Demo Shops requiring PHP 8.0 as the minimum version.
 last_updated: November 14, 2022
 template: concept-topic-template
 ---